cllebrun/cllebrun.github.io/labs/3.1 Lab Watson - Watson Assistant/README.md

 6. [Integrate the dialog into a web app](#step-6---integrate-the-dialog-into-a-web-app)

-# Step 1 - Create a Watson Conversation service
+# Step 1 - Create a Watson Assistant service

 1. On the IBM Cloud Platform account dashboard, select Catalog from the menu bar.

-1. Scroll down to the Services section and click the icon for the Watson Conversation service.
+1. Scroll down to the Services section and click the icon for the Watson Assistant service.
 The Add Service page opens.

 1. Click Create.
 The service instance is created, and the service dashboard page opens automatically.